 After a few moments, a window appears, indicating the feature service was successfully published.

 If you click OK, you'll need to sign in to your ArcGIS Online account and navigate the map.

 The link opens to the details page of your feature layer.

 - On the details page, click Open in Map Viewer.

 Depending on your organizational and user settings, you may have opened Map Viewer Classic.
 ArcGIS Online offers two map viewers for viewing, using, and creating maps.
 For more information on the map viewers available and which to use, please see this FAQ.

 - Zoom in and click anywhere within District 3.

 The pop-up appears and shows the demographic percentages as well as the overall population count.

 At this point, your ArcGIS Online map is passive.
-To create a new map based on this information, you will need to save it as your own map so you can edit the layers.
-Consider exploring the Learn ArcGIS lesson Get started with ArcGIS Online to learn more about how to configure map appearance and pop-ups as well as creating and sharing maps.
+To create a new map based on this information, you'll need to save it as your own map so you can edit the layers.
+Consider exploring the tutorial Get started with ArcGIS Online to learn more about how to configure map appearance and pop-ups as well as creating and sharing maps.